Generic Name: maprotiline (ma-PROE-ti-leen)

 - Continue to use maprotiline even if you feel well.
 Do not miss any doses.

 - If you miss a dose of maprotiline, take it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not take 2 doses at once.

 Ask your health care provider any questions you may have about how to use maprotiline.

 Important safety information:

-- Maprotiline may cause dizziness, drowsiness, or blurred vision.
+- Maprotiline may cause dizziness or drowsiness.
 These effects may be worse if you take it with alcohol or certain medicines.
 Use maprotiline with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

-- Do not drink alcohol or use medicines that may cause drowsiness (eg, sleep aids, muscle relaxers) while you are using maprotiline; it may add to their effects.
+- Check with your doctor before you drink alcohol or use medicines that may cause drowsiness (eg, sleep aids, muscle relaxers) while you are using maprotiline; it may add to their effects.
 Ask your pharmacist if you have questions about which medicines may cause drowsiness.